openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaContentBase64(resource: Resource, callback: AsyncCallback&lt;string&gt;): void

-Obtains the Base64 code of the image corresponding to the specified resource object.
+Obtains the Base64 code of an image based on the specified resource object.
 This API uses an asynchronous callback to return the result.
 This API is used for cross-package access in a multi-project application.
 It works by creating the context of the corresponding module to obtain required resources.

 **System capability**: SystemCapability.Global.ResourceManager